OpenDDS/OpenDDS/docs/android.md

    - `$DDS_ROOT/lib/libOpenDDS_DCPS_Java.so`
    - The [native part of the Java library for your IDL](#java-idl-libraries)

-This list might not be complete especially if your using a major feature not listed here.
+This list might not be complete, especially if your using a major feature not listed here.

 ### Adding OpenDDS Java Libraries to the App